ScottyLabs/HackerHelp/README.md

     > Can't decide between mobile and web app ideas
     > Need help planning division of labor

+4. **Add your location to the issue description**.
+If we don't know where you are, we can't help!
-4. (optional) Add a more descriptive comment to give a little bit more detail about your problem if it isnt self explanatory.
+5. (optional) Add a more descriptive comment to give a little bit more detail about your problem if it isnt self explanatory.
 This would be a good place to include what you tried so far, or what you think the mentor could do specifically to help.
-5. (optional) Add relevant labels for specific platforms, languages, etc.
+6. (optional) Add relevant labels for specific platforms, languages, etc.
-6. Click "Submit"!
+7. Click "Submit"!

 Once you have submitted your issue, mentors will be able to comment on it to clarify things, and assign themselves to the issue to tell you that they are on